 Is Plum Pro worth it?

 For £2.99 a month you get access to some additional functionality with Plum Pro, like the ability to create pockets to set aside money for specific things, to have money stashing challenges or to put away extra money on rainy days.
 I thought these were largely shiny things that didn’t add anything, and you’re better saving the money you’d otherwise put into Pro!

-Can Plum do anything else?
+Can the Plum app do anything else?

 It provides a further conduit for saving money via helping you to switch utilities, and comes up with several good ideas to do so.

 This is something I’d always advocate trying to do yourself, because you can get some extremely generous cashback deals but doing so (I’m about to get an extra £75 from doing my broadband!) – however if you want the easy option, it’s a good framework to make it easy to do so.